rhysbrooks1/CS321-002-s25-team-09/README.md

 Usage:  check-squeries.sh
 ```

-The `check-btrees.sh` script creates all nine B-Tree types from the SSH Log file.
+The `create-btrees.sh` script creates all nine B-Tree types from the SSH Log file.
 The `check-dumpfiles.sh` compares the dump files from our code to the reference dump files.
-The `seach-btree.sh` script searches all nine B-Trees from the B-Tree files for the top 25 entries.
+The `search-btrees.sh` script searches all nine B-Trees from the B-Tree files for the top 25 entries.
 The `check-squeries.sh` script compares the results of search queries from searching the B-Tree
 to our program with the reference results.